Movoid/BStar-Tree/README.md

 - [x] Range query
 - [ ] Cpp-style

-> NO DUPLICATED KEY SUPPORTED.
+> NO DUPLICATED KEY ORIGINALLY SUPPORTED,
+> but val_type can be a `std::vector` or some container else.

 > Lack of error handling.

 ```benchmark